-While we’re talking about the screen, a few comments from Korea suggests some are having what’s called screen burn-in.
+While we’re talking about the screen, a few comments early on suggested some are having what’s called screen burn-in.
 Where icons like the on-screen keys are ghosting and visible in apps or fullscreen mode.
 Basically, they burn into the screen and never fully go away.
 Samsung fixed this by sending out an update where the on-screen buttons move ever so slightly throughout the day.
 You won’t notice, but it should prolong the life of your device.

 How to Fix Galaxy S8 Screen Resolution

 Another problem is Samsung’s Galaxy S8 comes with a Quad-HD display and a 2960 x 1440 resolution.
 Higher than most 1080p HD television sets.
 However, Samsung lowers this down to 1080p HD for daily use.
 They did the same thing with the Galaxy S7 Android 7.0 Nougat update.